 To find out more about the recommended measures and other actions you could take today to save money, visit www.direct.gov.uk/savingenergy or call 0300 123 1234 (standard national rate).
-When the Green Deal launches, it may allow you to make your home warmer and cheaper to run at no up-front cost.
+The Green Deal may allow you to make your home warmer and cheaper to run at no up-front cost.